Clinical Negligence: A Practitioner’s Handbook – Second Edition Out Today - Dec 2025

 - Acted in a successful application to strike-out a claim for false imprisonment on limitation grounds.

-- Representing the Ministry of Justice in an ongoing case about the extent of the Probation Service’s duty to service users.
+- Represented the Ministry of Justice in a case about the extent of the Probation Service’s duty to service users.

-During her pupillage she assisted members in all stages of judicial review in cases spanning inquests, prisons, immigration, social care, public consultations and politically sensitive matters involving international law and national security.
+She has acted in or assisted in all stages of judicial review in cases spanning inquests, prisons, immigration, social care, public consultations and politically sensitive matters involving deprivation of citizenship and peerage nominations.

 In her previous political role, Paula advised on a variety of Bills, Select Committee inquiries and reports, and policy areas.
 She developed expertise in legislative drafting and policy design.
-She can advise on the legislative process, parliamentary procedure and devolution in the context of litigation.
+She can advise on the legislative process, parliamentary procedure and devolution.

-Paula also studied international law with Philippe Sands KC and graduated first in the year in Public International Law in her LL.M.
+Paula also studied international law under Philippe Sands KC and graduated first in the year in Public International Law in her LL.M.

-Paula has experience in a wide range of personal injury matters and regularly provides advice and advocacy in fast-track trials on liability and quantum.
+Paula has experience in a wide range of personal injury matters and regularly provides advice and advocacy on liability and quantum.

-Paula began to develop a practice representing survivors of sexual abuse and neglect under the supervision of Justin Levinson.
-She has a particular interest in online and image-based abuse and was a Judicial Assistant to Mrs Justice Thornton in the case of FGX v Gaunt [2023] EWHC 419 (KB), the first civil judgment for image-based sexual abuse in England and Wales.
-She advises and represents claimants in claims for sexual assault, failure to remove and wrongful removals.
-She also drafted submissions in matters relating to the settlement scheme for the victims of the mortuary abuser, David Fuller.
+Paula began to develop a specialised practice representing survivors of sexual abuse and neglect under the supervision of Justin Levinson, including claims in negligence, for violations of human rights, and for data breaches putting them at risk of further harm.
+Her experience includes acting and assisting in claims against local authorities, healthcare trusts and the settlement scheme for the victims of the mortuary abuser, David Fuller.
+She also has a particular interest in online and image-based abuse and was a Judicial Assistant to Mrs Justice Thornton in the case of FGX v Gaunt [2023] EWHC 419 (KB), the first civil judgment for image-based sexual abuse in England and Wales.

 Paula accepts instructions in data protection, privacy and information law matters, particularly cases involving psychiatric injury.